Help Docs

 2. Details: Enter the following details and click Next.

-• Discovery Mode: Add Network will automatically be selected.
+• Discovery Mode: Select Add Network.

 • Enter the following details to discover a network using an IP range: